marijnh/Eloquent-JavaScript/07_robot.md

 The  number of possible routes through a graph is infinite.
 But when searching for a route from _A_ to _B_, we are interested only in the ones that start at _A_.
 We also don't care about routes that visit the same place twice—those are definitely not the most efficient route anywhere.
 So that cuts down on the number of routes that the route finder has to consider.

 In fact, we are mostly interested in the _shortest_ route.
 So we want to make sure we look at short routes before we look at longer ones.
 A good approach would be to "grow" routes from the starting point, exploring every reachable place that hasn't been visited yet, until a route reaches the goal.
-That way, we'll only explore routes that are potentially interesting, and we'll find the shortest route (or one of the shortest routes, if there are more than one) to the goal.
+That way, we'll only explore routes that are potentially interesting, and we know that the first route we find is the shortest route (or one of the shortest routes, if there are more than one).

 {{index "findRoute function"}}